Are Bagels Good or Bad For Bodybuilding? (Pros & Cons)

 Whole wheat and plain bagels each have different nutritional characteristics.
 You might be wondering, does it matter which one I choose?

-I would recommend having the whole wheat bagel since it will be higher in fiber and nutrients.
+I recommend having the whole wheat bagel since it will be higher in fiber and nutrients.
 Whole wheat bagels will have fewer calories, twice the amount of fiber, and similar protein content.

-They are also less processed, which makes them higher in nutrients.
-Both of them will have a similar sodium content (around 450 mg), meaning you need to be careful if you are controlling your sodium intake.
+Both of them will have a similar sodium content (around 450 mg), meaning you need to be careful to control your sodium intake.

 Since plain bagels are more processed and contain less fiber, they can be a good choice before a workout.